 If you own a small enterprise, you must gather the information about these topics.
 After you gather the information listed you must ensure that is complete and up to date.
 Most probably, you may have forgotten most of this information so you must pay great attention in completing this task.
 You must have the information well-organized, as if you were to submit it to a potential buyer.
 Everything starts with this information.

-Potential buyers usually like to review the financial statements of a company.
+Potential buyers will want to review the financial statements of a company.
 A balance sheet is not usually required unless the worth of the company is over one million euros.
-Buyers like to check sales and costs.
-They will like to know if they can afford all company expenses and still make a living out of it (more about this later).
-You may find a buyer who is willing to take the risk or a professional with industry experience and confident about building the business.
+Buyers want to check sales and costs.
+They will want to know if they can afford all company expenses and still make a living out of it (more about this later).
+You may find a buyer who is willing to take the risk, or a professional with industry experience who is confident about building the business.